Constrained Submodular Optimization for Vaccine Design: Introduction

 \subsection{Presentation}

 In the remaining four sections of the paper we present the optimization problem that we wish to solve (Section 2), provide an algorithm for solving the problem and analyze its runtime and approximation guarantees (Section 3), apply our framework to the SARS-CoV-2 vaccine design problem (Section 4), and conclude with a discussion (Section 5).
-Theorems are presented where appropriate throughout, while proofs are relegated to Appendix \ref{appdx-proofs} for improved flow.
+Theorems are presented where appropriate throughout.
+Proofs, including intuitive descriptions, are relegated to Appendix \ref{appdx-proofs} for improved flow.